quanxenon5525/take-home-test/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Explanation about my approach and challenges faced during development
+With the initial steps after receiving the assignment, I confirm my intention to undertake the project with your company.
+After that, I read the assignment and select the libraries and frameworks to be used.
+Next, I will build the file and folder structure before I start coding.

+Regarding the challenges in completing this assignment, I believe that writing test cases for the project is something I have no experience with.
+I feel that I do not have enough capability or time to complete the unit test cases in the best way possible.